Skip to main content

 Your First API Job

-If you plan to use the Closed Caption Converter API, begin by generating an API key from the dashboard.
-Navigate to Settings → API Keys, then click Generate New Key.
-Your API key is used as a Bearer token in every request.
+If you plan to use the Closed Caption Converter API, begin by opening API Keys in the top navigation and clicking Generate Key.
+Your API key is sent in the x-api-key request header.

 The base URL for the API is: